-Since 2000, thanks to the global effort of prevention of mother-to-child transmission (PMTCT) services led by UNICEF and its partners, there has been a rapid decline of approximately 66 per cent in new HIV infections among children aged 0–14.
+Since 2000, thanks to the global effort of prevention of mother-to-child transmission (PMTCT) services led by UNICEF and its partners, some 2 million new infections in children have been averted!

 A huge leap has been made for children to grow up free of HIV but we cannot stop until it is a reality for every child, everywhere.

-Every day, more than 400 children are infected with HIV and around 300 children died of AIDS-related illnesses.
+Every day, near 440 children are infected with HIV through mother-to-child transmission of HIV.

 These children are in dire need of help.
 Without treatments, half of them will not survive their second birthday.
 However, only around 50% of the HIV-exposed children receive tests in the first two critical months…

 UNICEF works to eliminate mother-to-child transmission of HIV and

 facilitate the testing and treatment of children at risk.

 Targets to achieve by 2020: